nacerillo/reading-notes/class1.md

 - **id** is used to identify an element from other elements on a page, even among similar elements.
-- giving elements an id allow us to style elements from similar instances differently using HTML.
+- giving elements an id allow us to style elements from similar instances differently using HTML. - Example:
--Example:
 <html>
 <body>
    <p id = "para1"> This is paragraph 1 </p>
    <p id = "para2"> This is paragraph 2</p>
    </body>
    </html>
+- **class** attribute functions similarly to **id**, but instead can be used to mark a group of elements, that can all be identified by that one class, even if they have different ids.

-HTML Elements can also carry a **class** attribute.
+- HTML Elements can also carry a **class** attribute.

 # Javascript